ashmchiu/cs184-final-proj-writeup/index.md

 Dana Feng
 - Performed the initial research, determined applicable fluid simulation papers
 - Built the initial Lagrangian model including the viscosity model, particle interpenetration, spatial cell hashing, and liquid-liquid interactions
+- Helped with OpenMP parallelization
 - Led the volume preservation debugging for the Lagrangian model
 - Led integration of marching cubes, tuning isovalues and interpolating extra positions for sparse meshes
+- Helped set up and debug OpenVDB
 - Scripted and rendered Metaball images and final videos
 - Contributed to final write up